recoveryplus/recoveryplus.github.io/step-4.md

 - **EXPLORATION**: Anger is often a protection mechanism for fear.
 What fear is your anger covering up?

-- **COMPASSION**: Everyone is doing the best they can with the resources they have available.
+- **COMPASSION**: Everyone is doing the best they can with the resources they have available, and everyone is fighting a battle that you may not be aware of.
 Is it possible those you are angry towards are spiritually and/or mentally sick?
 Is there such thing as a perfect person?
 Are we all imperfect beings who have made mistakes in our lives?
+Is it possible this person has had a troubled past that has led them to committing a wrong against you?
 How might you practice compassion?

 - **UNDERSTANDING**: Nobody is truly broken; everyone has a reason for the way that they are and the way that they behave.
 Their past programming may be helpful or unhelpful.
 What reasons may have driven this person's actions?